dedica-team/nivio/docs/source/assessment.rst

 Data Assessment using KPIs
 ==========================

-KPIs (Key Performance Indicators) can be used to evaluate landscape components (typically items, but also groups) based on their properties.
+:abbr:`KPIs (Key Performance Indicators)` can be used to evaluate landscape components (typically items, but also groups) based on their properties.
 The result is a status represented by colors (ordinal):

 * UNKNOWN (order 0): status could not be determined